Adarsh2345/bookmarker/CONTRIBUTING.md

-Here’s a template for a `CONTRIBUTING.md` document based on your requirements.
-This template will give contributors clear guidance on how to participate effectively.

 ---

-# Contributing to [Project Name]
+# Contributing to this project

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to this project .
 We appreciate your interest in helping us improve and grow.
 This document will guide you through the process of contributing to our project.

 ## Table of Contents